jbaptistadev/cinemaapp/README.md

 # cinemaapp

-# DEV

-1. Copy .env.example to .env and replace with your own api keys
+A movie app using Flutter and Riverpod with domain driven architecture.